Butler University logo

 Key Highlights

-• A pioneer in co-education, it was the second university in Indiana and third in the U.S. to admit both men and women.
+• Among the earliest institutions in the U.S. (second in Indiana, third nationally) to admit both men and women.

-• Established Indiana's first professorship and Department of English literature.
+• Home to the first professorship and Department of English literature in Indiana.

-• Created the first endowed position at an American university for a female professor (Demia Butler Chair, 1869).
+• Endowed the Demia Butler Chair of English Literature in 1869, the first endowed position at an American university designated for a female professor.

 Timeline